The Accountant (2016 film): Plot

 Treasury Director Ray King is blackmailing data analyst Marybeth Medina, who omitted her juvenile criminal record from her federal employment application, to get her to find a shadowy figure known as "The Accountant".
 Medina realizes Christian is using the names of great mathematicians as aliases and tracks the Wolff identity to the accountancy office and adjacent businesses used to launder money.
 King, Medina, and a group of agents search Christian's home and King tells Medina that Christian was incarcerated following a violent altercation at his mother's funeral which resulted in his father's death.
 In prison, Christian formed a bond with Francis Silverberg, a former accountant turned informant, linked to the Gambino mafia family.

 King, who was working Silverberg's case, is skeptical of Silverberg's claims.
-King had facilitated Silverberg's release, inadvertently leaving him vulnerable, and was consumed by guilt when the Gambino family murdered Silverberg.
+King had facilitated Silverberg's release, inadvertently leaving him vulnerable, and was consumed by guilt when the Gambino family murdered Silverberg, torturing him to death.
 King sought to make amends by surveilling the Gambino family, and thus witnessed Christian eliminating the entire Gambino family in revenge.
 Christian overpowered King and spared his life after King expressed remorse for his role in Silverberg's demise and shared his pride in being a good father.
 Following this encounter, Christian vanished but continued to provide King with tips into various criminal activities, allowing him to have a successful career.

 Medina determines that Christian adheres to a set of moral principles.
 King proposes that she take over his role upon his retirement, which is imminent, and continue to accept information from Christian.
 She declines, unable to rationalize receiving tips from a murderer.
-A phone call interrupts their conversation: Christian's partner has called the phone in the vacant house to provide her with a lead regarding Living Robotics.
+A phone call interrupts their conversation: Christian's partner has called the phone in the vacant house to provide him with a lead regarding Living Robotics.

-Christian goes to Lamar's mansion and fights inside through the waiting team of mercenaries protecting Lamar, shocked to see his brother Braxton among them.
+Christian goes to Lamar's mansion and fights through the waiting team of mercenaries protecting Lamar, during which he is injured.
+Braxton soon recognized Wolff as his brother upon Wolff chanting the Solomon Grundy rhyme.
 They fight, Braxton blaming Christian for their father's death, but reconcile and Christian kills Lamar.
 He promises to meet with Braxton before he leaves.

 Another set of parents visit Harbor Neuroscience.
 They meet Justine, the daughter of the clinic's director, who is revealed to be Christian's business partner.
 Medina accepts her new role as Christian's contact and speaks at a press conference on the Treasury's investigation into Living Robotics.